-The National Council of State Agriculture Finance Programs (NCOSAFP) is an informal organization, whose affairs are conducted by aBoard of Directors selected from the NCOSAFP membership, that keeps its members informed on state programs being developed across the nation and on farm finance issues emerging in Washington, D.C.
+The National Council of State Agriculture Finance Programs (NCOSAFP) is an informal organization, whose affairs are conducted by a Board of Directors selected from the NCOSAFP membership, that keeps its members informed on state programs being developed across the nation and on farm finance issues emerging in Washington, D.C.

-National Council Goals
+2017 National Council Policy Agenda

 Facilitating Farmers' Access to Resources and Machinery Act | March 2017

-Overview/What Will The Bill Do?
+What Will The Bill Do?

-- The 2017 version of the FFARM Act would increase from $450,000 to $524,000 (adjusted annually for inflation) the amount of bond proceeds that may be used by a first-time farmer to acquire land for farming purposes.
+1. Increase the amount of bond proceeds from $450,000 to $524,000 (adjusted annually for inflation) that may be used by a first-time farmer to acquire land for farming purposes

-- The Bill would modify the definition of "substantial farmland" to determine farm size by reference to the average (instead of median) size of a farm in the county in which the farm is located.
+3. Modify the definition of "substantial farmland" to determine farm size by reference to the average (instead of median) size of a farm in the county in which the farm is located.

-These changes would greatly increase affordable financing opportunities for young farmers and ranchers all across the US by enhancing this first-time farmer program.
+These changes would greatly increase affordable financing opportunities for young farmers and ranchers all across the U.S. by enhancing this first-time farmer program.